 On a scale of 0 to 10, I would give them a 7 when it comes to comfort.
 They’re comparable to the Burberry Arthur Sneaker which is also made with big rubber parts.
 In terms of heaviness, the Prada Cloudbust reminds me of the Balenciaga Triple S.

 The rubber parts can be easily washed with water.
-But pay attention to not damage the heel patches on the back of the sneakers –– you can leave scuff marks on them if you catch them with the chunky coloured rubber sole of the other sneaker when sitting, walking or standing.
+But pay attention to not damage the heel patches on the back of the sneakers –– you can leave scuff marks on them if you catch them with the chunky colored rubber sole of the other sneaker when sitting, walking, or standing.

 Fashion Instagrammer based in Newcastle, United Kingdom

 I love anything that’s different and stands out.
 With the sneaker market now being very saturated, it can be hard to find new styles that haven’t been recycled over and over.
 The Prada Cloudbust has such a unique shape and aesthetic, especially with the design of the sole.
 The uppers of the Cloudbust are sleek while the sole is edgy and dominant.

 The Prada Cloudbusts are very versatile because of their simple colorways.
 I like to style mine with some grey or acid wash Balenciaga sweatpants or a wide-leg pant, my personal faves being the Homme Plissé Issey Miyake ones.